-The axis of the earth is tilted about 23.5 degrees, so we experience a variation of seasons each year.
+The axis of the earth is tilted about 23.5 degrees with respect to the plane in which the earth orbits the sun, so we experience a variation of seasons each year.
 In the northern hemisphere summer, the North Pole is tilted towards the sun so the sun is higher in the sky and the days are longer than the nights.
 At the same time the southern hemisphere is experiencing its winter.
 The reverse is true six months later.
-When the sun passes through Earth's equatorial plane, the days and nights are of equal length.
+When the sun passes through

+Earth's equatorial plane, the days and nights are of equal length.
 This is called equinox and occurs in late March and late September.